 Alas, taxes are part of our lives as Americans.
 And anytime we receive money in any form, including as payment for surrogacy, it is in our best interest to check into whether we will be taxed on it.
 Nobody ever said that adulting was fun.

 Before we get mired in the details, top-of-mind here should be WHY you have chosen surrogacy.
 By becoming a surrogate, you are in a position to change people’s lives by providing them the gifts of hope and joy of pregnancy and child(ren).
 Don’t lose that important focus.

 All that said, you will receive compensation for being a surrogate and reimbursement for a number of different types of expenses.
-Most sources agree that the national average of compensation for a first-time, singleton surrogate is about $30,000.
-At Fairfax Surrogacy, the surrogate compensation for a first-time surrogate starts at $45,000.
+Most sources agree that the national average of compensation for a first-time surrogate with a singleton pregnancy is about $30,000.
+At Fairfax Surrogacy, the surrogate compensation for a first-time surrogate starts at $53,000.
 Other expenses for which you are reimbursed can vary greatly depending on location, travel, insurance, and whatever medical procedures may be necessary.
 So, we are talking about a pretty good chunk of change here.
 And, where there is a chunk of change, there is almost always, you guessed it: taxes.

 Before we delve into information about surrogate compensation and taxes, we should note that none of the information provided here should be a substitute for professional advice about your particular financial situation.
 You are best served to consult a local tax attorney for the latest tax laws in your state and to apply your personal circumstances, as well.